Update: ‘Price & Release Date’ section updated.

 Cargo Volume With Rear Seats Folded | 94.4 cu. ft.
 (Toyota est.) |

-While most bespoke compact EVs have an RWD drivetrain layout by default, the Toyota bZ4X is an FWD model.
-The base variant has a single motor propelling the front wheels which generates 150 kW (201 hp) and 196 lb.-ft. of torque.
-The top-end variant features two motors, placed at the front and rear, each producing 80 kW (107 hp) and 248 lb.-ft. of torque.
-The combined power output of these is 214 hp.
-The driver can select the gear using a dial-type shifter, a first for Toyota.
+While most bespoke compact EVs have a RWD drivetrain layout by default, the Toyota bZ4X is a FWD model.
+The base variant has only one motor, which generates 150 kW (201 hp) and 196 lb.-ft. of torque.
+The top-end variant features two motors, one at the front and one at the rear, each producing 80 kW (107 hp) and 124 lb.-ft. of torque.
+The combined power and torque of these motors are 214 hp and 248 lb.-ft., respectively.

 Drivetrain Layout | FWD/AWD |